CSC207-2022F-UofT/course-project-smmmack/README.md

 Saving/Starting a Game:
 "read_campaign": Read from a save file to resume a game.
-"start_default_campaign": Start a new campaign.
+"start_default_campaign x" : Start a new campaign with x players. x should be an integer between and including 2 and 8.

 Before A Player Moves:
 "save_campaign": Save the current campaign.